-The 400CDT TFT color LCD supports 640x480 pixels with an internal display controller.
+The 410CDT TFT color LCD supports 800x600 pixels with an internal display controller.
 This controller includes the functions of Video Graphics Array (VGA) and Super VGA (SVGA) for external display.
+The built-in display controller supports 800x600 resolution with 64k colors capability on the internal LCD and up to 1024x768 resolution with 256 colors on an external CRT.

-The 400CDT LCD receives 18-bit data signals, data enable signals, and has a shift clock for data transmission.
+The LCD receives 18-bit data signals, data enable signals, and has a shift clock for data transmission.
 All signals are CMOS-level compatible.